Yashraj-10/Yashraj-10/README.md

 --->

 # 💫 About Me:
-🔭 I'm currently working on Software Development and DevOps.<br>👯 I’m looking to collaborate on projects involving frameworks such as Django, Flask and React.js as frontend.<br>🤝 I’m looking for help any help in learning DevOps.<br>🌱 I’m currently learning Golang, Docker, K8s and React.js<br>💬 Ask me about anything related to finance and CS concepts and I would be happy to have a discussion on it.<br>⚡ Fun fact: Not all developers want to be developers. 😅
+🔭 I'm currently working on Software Development and DevOps.<br>👯 I’m looking to collaborate on projects involving frameworks such as Django, Flask and React.js as frontend.<br>🤝 I’m looking for any help in learning DevOps.<br>🌱 I’m currently learning Golang, Docker, K8s and React.js<br>💬 Ask me about anything related to finance and CS concepts and I would be happy to have a discussion on it.<br>⚡ Fun fact: Not all developers want to be developers. 😅

 # 📊 GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api?username=Yashraj-10&theme=blue-green&hide_border=true&include_all_commits=true&count_private=true)<br/>